kanidm/kanidm/book/src/troubleshooting.md

 ## Client errors

-When you recieve a client error it will list an "Operation ID" sometimes also called the OpId or KOpId.
+When you receive a client error it will list an "Operation ID" sometimes also called the OpId or KOpId.
 This UUID matches to the UUID's in the logs allowing you to precisely locate the server logs related to the failing operation.